shellRaining/hlchunk.nvim/README.zh-CN.md

 require('hlchunk').setup({
     -- when overide the config, enable option must be contained enabled = true,

+    -- if you want to use multiple indent line, just place them here, the key is like vertical_line + x, which x is a number chars = {
+        vertical_line1 = "│",
+        vertical_line2 = "¦",
+        vertical_line3 = "┆",
+        vertical_line4 = "┊",
+    },

     hl_indent = {
         enable = true,